Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Robust Distributed Formation Control with Encryption

-As the state equation in \eqref{eq:final_mat_form} uses only integer coefficients, it can directly be implemented in the edge/cloud environment using FHE while the data of $e_k^\text{tail}(t)-\hat\mu_k(t)$ is transmitted by the agent as integers via standard scaled quantizer.
-Hence, The encrypted estimator state variable will evolve as an integer in the cyphertext and, when it is returned back to the agent, its value is decrypted and scaled back by the same scaling constant $s_1$.
+in which, the error $\| \xi_k(t) - s_1\bar{\bar \xi}_k(t) \|$ tends to zero as $s_1$ tends to zero, so that the output $\hat \mu_k(t)$ can be obtained by $\hat \mu_k(t) = s_1\bar{\bar{\xi}}_k(t)$.
+As the equation \eqref{eq:final_mat_form} uses only integer coefficients, it can directly be implemented in the edge/cloud environment using HE while the data of $e_k^\text{tail}(t)-\hat\mu_k(t)$ is transmitted by the agent as integers via standard scaled quantizer.
+Hence, the encrypted estimator state variable will evolve as an integer in the ciphertext and, when it is returned back to the agent, its value is decrypted and scaled back by the same scaling constant $s_1$.

-As the estimator state always evolves in the cyphertext, it can be implemented with an infinite time horizon.
+As the estimator state always evolves in the ciphertext, it can be implemented with an infinite time horizon.
 On the other hand, it has been shown in \cite{marina2015} that the closed-loop system (without encryption) is locally exponentially stable, so that it is also locally input-to-state stable.
 Therefore, the error due to the use of scaled logarithmic quantizer will lead to practical stability, e.g., steady-state error can occur which is close to zero as a logarithmic scale is used.

-In order to secure the privacy of the coefficients of the estimators, we apply encryption Enc2$(\cdot)$ to the coefficients $1$ and $\frac{T_s\kappa}{s_1}$ which can be computed offline and stored in the edge/cloud.
+In order to secure the privacy of the coefficients of the estimators, we apply encryption Enc2 to the coefficients $1$ and {$\lceil\frac{T_s\kappa}{s_1}\rfloor$} which can be computed offline and stored in the edge/cloud.